MATF-Software-Verification/2024_Research_MassifCheck/README.md

 ## 📌 Notes

 - 🐧 **Valgrind** runs only on Linux systems.
 On Windows, it uses WSL to execute Linux binaries.

-- 🧩 The project is modular and open for contributions.

 ---